 - We use disposable towels or single-use cloth on the nappy changing pad.
 This will reduce the contamination of the pad.
 We clean the nappy changing area with warm water and soap, and we apply an appropriate amount of disinfectant.
 We let the disinfectant sit on the surface depending on the curing time indicated on the label.
 After that, we rinse and dry the pad.
 The rinsing part will make sure that all residues that can irritate are gone.

-- Nappy changing is an important part to manage childcare cleaning facility as the covers and pads need to be smooth and in good condition because germs survive in between crack, holes, folds, and seams.
+- Nappy changing is an important part to manage childcare cleaning facilities as the covers and pads need to be smooth and in good condition because germs survive in between cracks, holes, folds, and seams.

 - Hard Plastic Toys – scrub in warm soapy water and then rinse.
 Immerse in sanitizer and allow to soak depending on the recommended period.
 Rinse in clean water and later air dry.
 This procedure has to be done at least every after use for younger children and then at least once a week for the older children.